Tureckiy-zart/TUI/docs/reference/MOTION_ANIMATIONS_GUIDE.md

 ### ❌ Problem: Keyframes defined but CSS not generated

 **Symptoms:**
-- Keyframes defined in `motionV2TailwindConfig.keyframes`
+- Keyframes defined in `motionTailwindConfig.keyframes`
 - No `@keyframes` rules in generated CSS
 - DevTools shows `animation-name: none`